 School begins promptly at 8.25am - please be lined up for this time.
 The end of the school day is 3pm.
 Please ensure you come to school in full uniform - including your tie :)

-PE kit will be needed on Tuesdays for Spring term 1.
+PE kit will be needed on Fridays for summer term.
 Remember, you come to school in your PE kit.

-Our curriculum in Spring term 1 and 2
+Our curriculum in Summer term 1 and 2

 Class novel: Wolf Wilder by Katherine Rundell